bhavaniravi/portfolio/data/blogs/draft_Getting-Started-With-Go-c2bb04331260.md

 ---
-slug: "getting-started-withgo"
+slug: getting-started-withgo
 published_date: null
 created_date: null
-title: "Getting Started With Go"
+title: Getting Started With Go
-template: "post"
+template: post
 draft: true
+description: >-
-description: "For me, it’s just the love for programming and curiosity to learn another programming language after python.
-But this blog has good enough reasons to get you started with Go. "
+  For me, it’s just the love for programming and curiosity to learn another programming language after python.
+But this blog has good enough reasons to get you started with Go.
-subtitle: "
-A step by step guide pointing to the resources that helped me learn GoLang.
+subtitle: ' A step by step guide pointing to the resources that helped me learn GoLang. '
-"
 tags: []
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
 ---